89luca89/podman-launcher/README.md

 ## Installation

-Download the binary and put it in your $PATH
+Download the binary, make it executable and put it in your $PATH

 Optionally, you can name it `podman` in order to make it easier to type/use